 TED is careful about its brand, as most big brands are, and the event has some very specific guidelines to follow; some are on the technical side (videos have to be carefully produced if they’re going to be on the TED or TEDx YouTube channels), but there are others that may come as a surprise.

 For example, the audience for this first event is limited to only 100 visitors, and you can’t just buy a ticket – you also must apply to be considered.
 This is because TED wishes to encourage the exchange of ideas between the speakers and the audience, so they seek people who can contribute to the conversations and connections at the event.

 If you’re interested in attending, visit www.tedxfriscotx.com for details.

-The speakers were announced in September after a rigorous selection process – biographies for both speakers and performers can be found here.
+The speakers were announced in September after a rigorous selection process – see the biographies for speakers and performers at TEDxFrisco.
 Their talks will cover a wide variety of subjects from sex trafficking and law to music business and entrepreneurship.